buildtide/ShallowNeuralNetwork/README.md

 ##Testing:
 * For unit testing Mocha has been used along with Sinon.
+* On newer computers run the command 'mocha --timeout 5000', the 5000 ms timeout is to give enough time for tests to complete as they might not process before timeout.
 * On older computers run the command 'mocha --timeout 30000', the 300000 ms timeout is to give enough time for tests to complete as they might not process before timeout on older computers.
 * If need be more than 300000 ms should be used to run the tests depending on the processing power of the computer.